KevinGimbel/kevingimbel.github.io-old/projects/index.md

 ---

 Below you can find some of the private projects I've been working on.
-Some more can be found at the (Synoa GmbH references page](http://synoa.de/referenzen "See the Synoa GmbH references page (in German)") &mdash; at some point I was involved in any of these projects with Front-End Development.
+Some more can be found at the (Synoa GmbH references page](http://synoa.de/referenzen "See the Synoa GmbH references page") &mdash; at some point I was involved in any of these projects with Front-End Development.

 ### Websites